By Mike on Saturday, April 13, 2013, 23:02 - Permalink

 After chilling overnight in the fridge, the pease pudding sets and can be turned out of the bowl - it has a lovely glossy surface.

 It can be sliced, but is still soft enough to be spreadable - Again, it's great just served with wholemeal bread.
-It's hearty and substantial enough to be the centrepiece of a salad or ploughman's style lung.
+It's hearty and substantial enough to be the centrepiece of a salad or ploughman's style lunch.

 Pease Pudding In The Pot, Nine Days Old